List of Major Credit Card Companies & Card Networks [History, Most Popular Cards, and More]

 You may be surprised to see a co-branded airline credit card listed here, but the Alaska Signature card is one of the best airline cards on the market, mainly due to how valuable Alaska miles can be.

-Cardholders earn 3x miles for every $1 spent on eligible Alaska Airlines purchases, 50% off day passes at the Alaska Lounge, and 20% back on all Alaska Airlines inflight purchases.
-Each account anniversary you’ll receive a companion fare for just $121 valid on all Alaska flights.
+Cardholders earn 3x miles for every $1 spent on eligible Alaska Airlines purchases, and 20% back on all Alaska Airlines inflight purchases.
+Each account anniversary you’ll receive a companion fare from just $121 valid on all Alaska flights.

 Hot Tip: Bank of America operates 4,800 retail financial centers and approximately 15,900 ATMs nationwide.